 The Online Classroom also showcases collaborative projects between the State Library and Archives of Florida and Florida schools.
 These projects help students make a personal connection to the primary source documents that tell the stories of their communities.

 Photographs and documents from the State Library and Archives of Florida are placed together with background information.

 Using primary source documents gives students the power to analyze history as historians do.
 These primary source sets contain documents and photos arranged by topic that teachers can use in their lesson plans.
 Each set is accompanied by a teacher's guide containing historical context, teaching suggestions, and relevant NGSSS and Florida Standards.

-This is a list of resources available online from the State Library and Archives of Florida relating to the 2015 National History Day theme, Leadership and Legacy.
+This is a list of resources available online from the State Library and Archives of Florida relating to the 2016 National History Day theme, Exploration, Encounter, Exchange in History.
 Additional resources are available at the State Library and Archives of Florida in Tallahassee.